honeynet/honeynet.org/content/blog/2022/10/06/gsoc-2022-project-summary-creating-playbooks-for-intelowl/index.md

 I am thankful for my supportive and brilliant mentors for giving me this chance and being there every step of the way.
 If they weren't there, I am sure I wouldn't have it made it so far.
 Someone trusting in you always pushes you ahead more than you can think.

-I want to be there more with HoneyPot to accommodate in developing the projects they look forward to developing with my special interest being in GreedyBear https://github.com/honeynet/GreedyBear/.
+I want to be there more with HoneyPot to accommodate in developing the projects they look forward to developing with my special interest being in [GreedyBear](https://github.com/honeynet/GreedyBear/).
 It is a project that is still being developed and has a lot of scopes for things to build.

 I also want to help out with providing Go-IntelOwl support for Playbooks.
 It is something that wasn’t planned or promised in my original proposal.
-But Hussain, One of the other contributors to the IntelOwl project, Ended up completing the CLI by the time we all finished with our GSoC projects.
+But Hussain, one of the other contributors to the IntelOwl project, ended up completing the CLI by the time we all finished with our GSoC projects.
 As of now, it lacks Playbook support.
 So that would be the natural thing for me to move forward to adding.